1. Maintenance and Repairs

 Before you can worry about retaining your best tenants, you first have to find them.
 Not everyone is good tenant material, so all prospective tenants need to be vetted.
 The classic method for vetting tenants using credit checks and bank statements only tells you if they can pay rent, not if they are obnoxious, loud, or disrespectful of other tenants and shared spaces.

 There is nothing worse than a bad tenant.
-Unfortunately, they are easier to get in than they are to get out.
-Thankfully though, there are a growing number of options for landlords and property managers to lookup tenant histories.
-These websites and apps let you ensure that not only are they able to pay, but also that they won’t come with a host of other issues.
+Unfortunately, they are easier to get in than to get out.
+Thankfully though, there are a growing number of options for landlords and property managers to look up tenant histories.
+These websites and apps let you ensure that they are able to pay and won’t come with a host of other issues.

 6. Collecting Rent

 When you think about collecting rent as a pain point, you probably think about people not paying their rent or late payments.
-While that is an issue, just the actual process of collecting and processing rent payments can be a huge time drain.
+While that is an issue, collecting and processing rent payments can be a huge time drain.
 This is particularly true if you are working with an outdated system or, even worse, collecting actual checks!

-Thankfully, this is one of the easiest problems on this list to solve.
+Thankfully, this is one of the most straightforward problems on this list to solve.
 Chasing tenants to collect rent checks and depositing them at the bank is a thing of the past.
-There are many great options available to property managers to automate their rent collection.
+Many great options are available to property managers to automate their rent collection.
 Services allow tenants to pay online, saving you and them time and effort.

 Summary

 Ultimately, good property management is all about getting the right tenants, keeping them happy, and minimizing your costs along the way.
-While it may sound simple, as we’ve shown above, there are plenty of little obstacles that can quickly snowball.
-The easiest thing that property managers can do to begin to alleviate these pain points is to leverage technology to automate and manage their activities.
+While it may sound simple, as shown above, plenty of little obstacles can quickly snowball.
+The easiest thing that property managers can do to alleviate these pain points is to leverage technology to automate and manage their activities.

-There is a wide range of solutions out there that tackle these problems so that you don’t have to.
+A wide range of solutions tackles these problems so you don’t have to.
 So, stop working hard and start working smart.
-The less time you are spending on each of these pain points, the more time you can spend on keeping your tenants happy and maximizing ROI for you and your clients.
+The less time you spend on each of these pain points, the more time you can spend keeping your tenants happy and maximizing ROI for you and your clients.

-If you are looking to improve your property, connect with us today and see how we can help.
+If you want to improve your property, connect with us today and see how we can help.
 Sayan has an experienced crew that can handle all of your construction & renovation needs.
-Send us a message or give us a call at (972) 428-7100.
+Send us a message or call us at (972) 428-7100.